Alaska's Ridgewood Wilderness Lodge

 Hiking in Alaska provides some of the most amazing views of native Alaskan wildlife and the majestic surroundings.
 Our guests at Alaska’s Ridgewood Wilderness Lodge have several hiking adventures to choose from.

-This is a moderate hike beginning at a beach trail head winding its way through a boreal forest of spruce and cottonwood trees and other north woods vegetation.
+This trail begins at a beach trailhead, with a steep, uphill climb in the first 0.3 mi, which is nearly all this hike's elevation.
+The trail becomes fairly level on the topside of the Saddle, and meanders through a thick boreal forest of Cottenwood, Sitka Spruce and other north woods vegetation.
+The trail then drops down the backside of the Saddle, and onto the glacier moraine, where the vegetation changes.
+The forrest thins out and the trails consists mostly of rocks and gravel, surrounded by scrub brush.
 The hike ends at a glacier lake formed by Grewingk Glacier, a glacier that continues to calve various slabs of ice some as large as a house.
 These icebergs are observed in a unique way in March and April by ice-skating around and through them on the frozen lake.
 In early spring, the days are long, the temperatures are mild and the sounds are hushed, as opposed to the summer months.
 This activity is included in the cost of your stay.

 Picture